How to Lay Asphalt Roll Roofing

 Fit starter strips so they overhang the roof by about half an inch.
 Make sure there are no bubbles under them by going over the surface with a roller to smooth them out.
 Nail them down once they're flat.
 The cement under the strips will create a good, waterproof seal.

 Unroll the roofing and cut a strip to the length necessary for your roof.
 It is best to apply these strips horizontally.
 Place the first strip over the starter strips, but don't overlap the roof edge.
 When it's positioned properly, nail the roofing down with galvanized roofing nails every four inches along the top and bottom edges.
 A chalk line can also make positioning easier.

 Step 5 - Apply the Second Strip

 Apply roofing cement to the top six inches of the first strip, making sure there is no excess.
-Then, cut the second strip and position it so that it overlaps the first strip to cover the cement you just spread.
-Once it is in position, nail it down in the same way so that the bottom nails are driven through the layer of roofing cement and create a good seal
+Then, cut the second strip and position it so it overlaps the first strip to cover the cement you just spread.
+Once it is in position, nail it down in the same way so the bottom nails are driven through the layer of roofing cement and create a good seal.

 Step 6 - Finish it Up